 Make sure to stop for some shopping and entertainment at the impressive Bukit Bintang, an enormous shopping centre where something exciting happens around the clock.

-Get off the beaten path in Sabah, where you can enjoy world class scuba diving and gorgeous nature reserves.
+Get off the beaten path in Sabah, where you can enjoy world-class scuba diving and gorgeous nature reserves.
 Sabah is located in northeastern Malaysia on the breathtaking island of Borneo.
-Climb Mount Kinabalu or dive into the relaxing ocean waters surrounding Sipadan Island.
+Here, you can climb Mount Kinabalu or dive into the relaxing ocean waters surrounding Sipadan Island.

-Often called the 'Pearl of the Orient,' Penang is another must-visit destination.
-Its capital George Town is a UNESCO World Heritage Site known for its beautiful colonial mansions and stunning mosques.
+Often called the 'Pearl of the Orient', Penang is another must-visit destination.
+Its capital George Town is a World Heritage site known for its beautiful colonial mansions and stunning mosques.
 Penang is also a food lover's paradise, home to what many consider the best street food in the world.

-If you came for the beaches you simply must visit Langkawi – an island paradise with white sand beaches and clear blue-green water.
-Enjoy the island's adventure activities by day on a a jet-ski tour or sailing excursion.
+If you came for the beaches you simply must visit Langkawi – an island paradise with white-sand beaches and sparkling blue water.
+Enjoy the island's adventure activities by day on a jet-ski tour or sailing excursion.
 At night, check out the market for a cheap and delicious Malaysian meal.